Priyanshu0651/BuildingNeuralNetworkFromScratch/README.md

 # BuildingNeuralNetworkFromScratch
-In this repo, I have built a deep neural network from scratch in python.
+In this repo, A deep neural network has been built from scratch in python.